ascentcore/ascentcore.github.io/_openings/s-technical-support-engineer.md

 ---
 title: C++ Technical Support Engineer
 description: The Software Engineer will be responsible for designing, developing, documenting and integrating components for OEM implementations of Client services.
 The main languages used are C++ and Java in QNX, Linux, and Android environments.
-The focus of the engineer would be to help with the documentation and work with customers to integrate the Client`s SDK in their products.
+The focus of the engineer would be to help with the documentation and work with customers to integrate the Client's SDK in their products.

 responsabilities:
     - Help customers with SDK integration by using the documentation and update the documentation appropriately with the feedback from customers.